-- (a) The physician responsible for the patient's care will thoroughly document in the medical record: (i) the provisional diagnosis and the results of any relevant diagnostic tests; (ii) a properly executed informed consent; and (iii) a complete history and physical examination (or completed short-stay form, as appropriate) prior to transport to the operating room, except in emergencies. - (b) Except in an emergency situation, the following will also occur before an invasive procedure or the administration of moderate or deep sedation or anesthesia occurs: - (1) the anticipated needs of the patient are assessed to plan for the appropriate level of post-procedural care; - (2) pre-procedural education, treatments, and services are provided according to the plan for care, treatment, and services; - (3) identification of the patient; - (4) the attending physician (i.e., surgeon) is in the Hospital; and - (5) the procedure site is marked and a "time out" is conducted immediately before starting the procedure, as described in Hospital policy.
+- (a) The physician responsible for the patient's care will thoroughly document in the medical record: (i) the provisional diagnosis and the results of any relevant diagnostic tests; (ii) a properly executed informed consent; and (iii) a complete history and physical examination (or completed short-stay form, as appropriate) prior to transport to the operating room, except in emergencies, when a brief note will suffice. - (b) The Department of Anesthesia, in consultation with the surgeon, will be responsible for the appropriate choice, dose, and timing of preoperative antibiotics. - (c) Except in an emergency situation, the following will also occur before an invasive procedure or the administration of moderate or deep sedation or anesthesia occurs: - (1) the anticipated needs of the patient are assessed to plan for the appropriate level of post-procedural care; - (2) pre-procedural education, treatments, and services are provided according to the plan for care, treatment, and services; - (3) identification of the patient; - (4) the attending physician (i.e., surgeon) is in the Hospital; and - (5) the procedure site is marked and a "time out" is conducted immediately before starting the procedure, as described in applicable policies and protocol.